Genez-io/genezio-documentation/docs/examples/go-experimental/getting-started.md

 # Getting Started

-This page will explain how to structure your genezio project when using GO for the backend language.
+This page will explain how to structure your genezio project when using Go for the backend language.

 ### Project Structure

-Because go declarations belong to packages instead of files, genezio allows one deployable genezio class per package.
+Because Go declarations belong to packages instead of files, genezio allows one deployable genezio class per package.
 This means that for a project with 2 genezio classes, a valid project structure should look like this:

 ```
 .